 How does the EU ensure that its member states keep their budgets in check?

 The 1997 Stability and Growth Pact is a set of rules designed to ensure that countries in the European Union pursue sound public finances.
 It has a ‘preventive arm’ and a ‘corrective arm’.
 The preventive arm is aimed at public income and expenditure in the medium term, and the corrective arm focuses on annual maximum government deficits and national debt.
-Although the member states remain responsible for budgetary policy, they are bound to the rules of the Stability and Growth Pact (SGP).
+Although the member states remain responsible for budgetary policy, they are bound by the rules of the Stability and Growth Pact (SGP).

 Tightening of rules in 2011